 You can sell our mutual funds according to the methods mentioned above through these online platforms directly.
 Here is a short video on how you can redeem your funds on Groww.

-RTAs like CAMS, Karvy maintain transactions and records on the behalf of mutual fund houses.
+RTAs like CAMS and Karvy maintain transactions and records on behalf of mutual fund houses.
 We can redeem our Mutual Funds through them also.

-After having discussed on all parameters of redemption, how to redeem our mutual funds, where to redeem from, etc.; the question boils down to when should we redeem?
+After having discussed all parameters of redemption, how to redeem our mutual funds, where to redeem from, etc., the question boils down to when should we redeem.